nodejs/node/deps/npm/doc/cli/npm-shrinkwrap.md

 1. Run `npm install` in the package root to install the current versions of all dependencies.
-2. Add or update dependencies. `npm install` each new or updated package individually and then update `package.json`.
+2. Add or update dependencies. `npm install --save` each new or updated package individually to update the `package.json` and the shrinkwrap.
    Note that they must be explicitly named in order to be installed: running `npm install` with no arguments will merely reproduce the existing shrinkwrap.
 3. Validate that the package works as expected with the new dependencies.
-4. Run `npm shrinkwrap`, commit the new `npm-shrinkwrap.json`, and publish your package.
+4. Commit the new `npm-shrinkwrap.json`, and publish your package.

 You can use npm-outdated(1) to view dependencies with newer versions available.